 - The SHPO will perform a site inspection of the completed project.

 - The SHPO will submit the Request for Certification of Completed work to the NPS.
-The NPS will bill the owner for the fee based upon the final project cost, with a maximum fee of $2,500.
-The NPS, with the recommendation of the SHPO, will issue a Certificate of Rehabilitation for successfully completed projects.
-This certificate is submitted to the Internal Revenue Service (IRS) with the owner's tax forms to claim credit.
+The NPS will bill the owner for the balance of the review fee, based upon the final project cost.
+The NPS, with the recommendation of the SHPO, will approve successfully completed projects and certify the rehabilitations.
+An approved Request for Certification of Completed Work is submitted to the Internal Revenue Service (IRS) with the owner's tax forms to claim credit.

 The Illinois Historic Preservation Agency administers several incentive programs for rehabilitating historic buildings.
 For additional information, contact Historic Preservation, or visit the National Park Service site, historic preservation tax incentives